 “Kyle’s Bed & Breakfast” is a biweekly comic about the permanent residents of a gay-owned-and-oriented bed and breakfast in Long Island, New York.
 Stories revolve around the characters’ lives, including soap opera-style romance problems.
 While not explicit, the strip is occasionally not suitable for work (NSFW).

 The cartoonist, Greg Fox, is also a Legion of Super-Heroes fan.
 References to such sometimes turn up in the strip.
 Two examples include a costume party where the gang dress as 70s-era Legionnaires, and the time the gang visited a children’s hospital dressed as the Legion.
-The latter sees one of them point out they should’ve dressed up as heroes kids would actually recognize, such as the Avengers.
+The latter sees resident minor league baseball player Brad (who prefers Marvel over DC) point out they should’ve dressed up as heroes kids would actually recognize, such as the Avengers.

 By Jeph Jacques

 “Questionable Content” is a long-running “slice of life” webcomic.
-The setting’s a Massachusetts college town, but in a “twenty minutes into the future” setting where sentient robots (“AIs”) coexist with humans.
+The setting’s a Massachusetts college town, but in a “twenty minutes into the future” setting where sentient robots (“AIs”; the term used well before the current chatbot AI craze) coexist with humans.
 Most of the human cast are twentysomethings.
-This strip also veers into NSFW territory; the characters aren’t shy about swearing and/or talking about sex.
+This strip definitely veers into NSFW territory; the characters aren’t shy about swearing and/or talking about sex.

 By Sarah Andersen